Willow Grove Cultural Commons

 • Create more expert-led, artist-led, and community-led initiatives and experiences.

-• Advance the role of Sandy Spring Museum as a leader in the discussion of cultural heritage and community engagement regionally and nationally.
+• Advance the role of Sandy Spring Museum as a leader in the discussion of cultural heritage and community engagement, regionally and nationally.

 Together, we can create a more inclusive and vibrant community where every culture is celebrated and cherished.